john-db/Partition_Function_2/README.md

-This implementation uses rlies on CuPy (<https://cupy.dev/>), which implements NumPy functions to run on CUDA.
+This implementation uses relies on CuPy (<https://cupy.dev/>), which implements NumPy to run on GPUs using CUDA.
 Make sure that CUDA has been loaded otherwise the programs will not run.
 On our compute cluster we must run:

 `module load CUDA/12.1`